Using Logic Pro for surround sound work and ambisonics

 Surround panner settings

-The Surround Panner in Logic is not its greatest feature.
-It’s actually quite difficult to tell where you’re routing audio too if you need to be very precise with your routing, for example if you are routing specific ambisonic files to their corresponding inputs on a plug-in (see Channel Order Processing below for this too).
+It’s actually quite difficult to tell where you’re routing audio too using Logic’s Surround Panner.
+It is not remotely intuitive.
+This can cause real difficulty when you need to be very precise, for example if you are routing specific ambisonic files to their corresponding inputs on a plug-in.

 Below, you can see what the different pan settings actually produce in terms of levels to the different speakers.
 I’ve highlighted the more useful ones in Yellow, or if you’re not interested skip to the Further Control section below.